JoinMarket-Org/joinmarket-clientserver/README.md

 If you are running Joinmarket-Qt, you can instead use the [walkthrough](docs/JOINMARKET-QT-GUIDE.md) to start.

-If you used the old version of Joinmarket, the notes in the [scripts readme](scripts/README.md) help to understand what has and hasn't changed about the scripts.
+If you used the old version of Joinmarket, the notes in the [scripts readme](scripts/README.md) help to understand what has and hasn't changed about the scripts (warning: this refers to changes from several years ago, so may be slightly outdated).

 If you are looking for the available makers, run the [orderbook](docs/orderbook.md).